- A DUNS (Data Universal Numbering System) number is a proprietary nine-digit business identifier created by business credit bureau Dun & Bradstreet.

-When researching DUNS numbers and what a DUNS number is used for, you’ll likely run across information about an employer identification number (EIN).
-Although both numbers are nine-digit numbers that identify a business, and both can be obtained for free, they are different.
+When researching DUNS numbers, you’ll likely run across information about an employer identification number (EIN).
+Although both numbers are nine-digit business identifiers, and both can be obtained for free, they are different.

 Most importantly, an EIN is issued by the Internal Revenue Service (IRS), while a DUNS number is issued by D&B.

 EINs are also known as business tax ID numbers and are often used for functions such as paying taxes, applying for business credit cards or opening business bank accounts.
-This is different from the purpose of a DUNS number, which is used to establish your company’s credibility and help potential partners make an informed decision about working with you.
+This is different from the purpose of a DUNS number, which is used to help potential partners make an informed decision about working with you.

 What is a DUNS number used for?

-Your DUNS number can help partners see different financial health indicators, such as your D&B business credit score and ratings, as well as information on suits, liens, judgments and other types of activity that may help potential partners decide whether to work with your business.
+Your DUNS number can help current and prospective partners see different financial health indicators, such as your D&B business credit scores and ratings, as well as information on lawsuits, liens, judgments and other types of activity that may help potential partners decide whether to work with your business.

 Together, this information paints a picture of your business’s creditworthiness and can act as a predictor of your future financial reliability.
-This is why many government agencies and global companies request DUNS numbers when vetting partners for contracts.
-Additionally, many business lenders will require a DUNS number when assessing a business’s risk for a loan.
+This is why many global companies request DUNS numbers when vetting partners for contracts.
+Additionally, many business lenders require a DUNS number when assessing a business’s risk for a loan.